ThomasBeresford-0/vet-ct/README.md

 - Conduct further testing to ensure comprehensive coverage and stability.
 - As VET.CT is used world wide, I could implement  multi-language support to make the application accessible to a wider audience by providing translations for different languages.

-(- Thank you Miranda, Mark and the VET.CT team!)
+(Thank you Miranda, Mark and the VET.CT team!)